iiasa/ece-docs/README.md

 software project documentation developed by the Energy, Climate, and Environment Program (ECE).
 The website is deployed at https://docs.ece.iiasa.ac.at/ hosted by ReadTheDocs.

-## Installation
+## ## Building the docs

-Install the package including the requirements for building the docs.
+Install the requirements for building the docs.

-    pip install --editable .[doc]
+    pip install -r requirements.txt

-## Building the docs

 Run Sphinx to build the docs!